 Two fireballs spotted flying over Ireland on Monday night

-Two fireballs was spotted over Ireland on Monday evening, Astronomy Ireland has confirmed.
+Two fireballs were spotted over Ireland on Monday evening, Astronomy Ireland has confirmed.

-They were spotted in Co Cork, Co Clare, Co Fermanagh, Co Mayo and Co Galway.
+They appeared in the skies at around 6.50pm on Monday and were visible as far east as South Yorkshire, but were seen most clearly over Ireland.

 Fireballs, also known as falling or shooting stars are large meteors that shine brighter than Venus, the brightest “star-like object” that can be seen with the naked eye.